Brown Bin Collections

 Garden Waste Bulk Collections

 The bulky refuse garden waste collection service costs £25 per collection (prices subject to change).

 A green bulk collection consists of up to five securely tied bundles (manageable by one person) of garden waste (tree prunings etc.) removed from your front garden.

 Please visit our Garden Waste Bulk Collections page for more information.

-Soil improver can be purchased throughout the year from Household Waste Sites in pre-filled bags.
+Soil improver can be purchased throughout the year from Household Waste Recycling Centres in pre-filled bags.
 You can call Suffolk County Council on 0845 606 6067 for more details.

 Producing your own compost